Octopus Energy Solar Panels Review 2026: Costs, Packages & Is It Worth It?

 - HMRC: 0% VAT on Energy-Saving Materials

-Last updated: April 2026
+Last updated: June 2026

 John Rooney is the founder of Solar Info and has been covering the UK solar energy market since 2023.
-He fact-checks all content against official MCS and Ofgem data and maintains relationships with MCS-certified installers across the UK.
+He researches every battery and inverter brand against manufacturer datasheets, MCS and Ofgem data, and feedback from the MCS-certified installers in our directory before publishing.

 Compare Solar Panel Quotes

-Get quotes from MCS-certified installers near you — including Octopus and independent options.
+Get quotes from MCS-certified installers near you, including Octopus and independent options.
 Free, no-obligation.